Officiant and Counseling

 I'm not a member or I live out of town.
 Will the pastor of FBC officiate our ceremony?

-If you wish for the pastor of FBC to officiate your wedding, please contact his assistant, Catherine Brewer, via email or phone 843.722.3896, ext.
+If you wish for the pastor of FBC to officiate your wedding, please contact his assistant, Lori Putnam, via email or phone 843.722.3896, ext.
 1.

 What type of ceremony does the pastor use and may I use readings in the ceremony?